hwchase17/langchain-hub/README.md

 There are three methods for uploading prompts: `json`, `yaml`, and `python`.
 The suggested options are `json` and `yaml`, but we provide `python` as an option for more flexibility.
 Please see the below sections for instructions for uploading each format.

+You should upload your prompt file to a folder in the appropriate use case section.
+In addition to the prompt file, you should also add a README.md for that folder, including any relevant information about prompt.
+This can be how it was created, what it should be used for, what the variables mean, etc.

 ### `json`
 To get a properly formatted json file, if you have prompt in memory in Python you can run: